moosend/mooskin-ui/components/Input/README.md

 * `dataLabel` - label what kind of data
 * `style` - input field style
 * `onChange` - callback to be triggered on input change
+* `validate` - validate function
+* `status` - to be used with validate, to apply classes based on error or success

 </div>